 - Stay indoors in a cool setting on really hot days.
 If your home doesn’t have air conditioning, consider a mall, a cinema, or a public library.
 Avoid being in the sun, especially between 10 am and 2 pm when the rays are most intense.

 Like any other body organ, our eyes also require adequate hydration to keep working properly.
 Following the tips above, keep your body hydrated and avoid eye issues and diseases.
-You can also visit an eye doctor for professional and skilled guidance to avoid medical complexities.
+You can also visit an eye doctor for professional and skilled guidance to avoid vision issues.